 Now: analyze, evaluate and plan for the 2024 festival

-After a successful festival, a period with a slightly slower pace awaits.
+After a successful festival, a period of slightly slower pace awaits.

-– Now I await more photos and videos from the photographers.
-Then I will analyze, evaluate and set new strategies for next year.
-Figure out what we want to develop and whether we want to test any new channels, while I continue to keep our social media warm, says Åsa.
+– Now, I’m waiting for more photos and videos from the photographers.
+Then I will analyze, evaluate, and set new strategies for next year.
+I’ll figure out what we want to develop and whether we want to test any new channels, while continuing to keep our social media active, says Åsa.

-Åsa mentions that a developed work of Amaze Festival's e-mail marketing is highly valued.
+Åsa mentions that the development of Amaze Festival's email marketing is highly valued.
 More automation is also on the to-do list.
-In doing so, they want to benefit previous visitors, provide added value and maintain personal contact – something that will be possible thanks to MarketHype.
+In doing so, they want to engage previous visitors, provide added value, and maintain personal contact – something that will be possible thanks to MarketHype.

 – I really enjoy the industry.
-Getting to meet all the artists, managers, visitors and collaborators is Amazing!
-I look forward to taking the festival further and developing more ways of working with the help of tools like MarketHype, concludes Åsa.
+Getting to meet all the artists, managers, visitors, and collaborators is amazing!
+I look forward to taking the festival further and developing new ways of working with the help of tools like MarketHype, concludes Åsa.

 Daniela Rathana at Amaze Festival.
 Photo: Caroline Svensson.